sillsdev/web-languageforge/README_DEVELOPERS.md

 cd test/app
 sh rune2eLF.sh
 ````
 to test in on the **languageforge** site or run `sh rune2eSF.sh` to test on the **scriptureforge** site.
-Browse to sub-folders to narrow tests.
+Add a test name argument to the previous or browse to sub-folders to narrow tests.

 ## Building with gulp ##

 (For installation of npm see https://github.com/nodesource/distributions)

-Install gulp and dependencies by running
+Install **gulp** globally (it needs to be installed globally since our local repo is on an NTFS partition and items there are not executable):

-    npm install gulp gulp-util async gulp-livereload tiny-lr
+	sudo npm install -g gulp

-Afterwards you can build by running (from the root directory of the source tree):
+Install gulp dependencies by running from the repo root (where):

-    gulp
+    npm install

 To install the mongodb databases locally, run: